Ilya-Korolev/astro_refresh_indicator/README.md

     return Scaffold(
       appBar: AppBar(),
       body: RefreshConfiguration(
-        // should be greater than AstroRefreshIndicator height
+        // should be greater than the AstroRefreshIndicator height
         headerTriggerDistance: 155,
         child: SmartRefresher(
           header: const AstroRefreshIndicator(),